spgoodman/florence2-visionapi/README.md

 **Auto Model Unloading**: The model is automatically unloaded after a period of inactivity (default: 300 seconds), freeing up system resources when not in use.
 **Request Queueing**: Incoming requests are queued and processed in order.

+The vision-server.py can be ran on Windows or Linux as a service.
+On Windows, try NSSM.
+On Debian-like Linux distributions (e.g. Ubuntu) create a Unit file (e.g. systemctl edit vision-server --force --full).
+On both, use the full path of the python executable in the .venv folder followed by the path to vision-server.py.

 It is well suited to use across multiple machines, and as it is stateless, HAProxy (or similar) can be used to distribute requests for fast tagging.

 ## Installation